HISTORY OF UNION MINING COMPANY

 Even though the works started off with a flourish, it did not continue to prosper and ceased operations in the summer of 1847 due, it is said , to the tariff enactment of 1846.

 When the works were first established, all of the fire brick used in the various furnaces were imported from England; naturally, this was expensive.
-In 1839 on Big Savage Mountain, an excellent bed of fire clay, later to be known as the famous MOUNT' SAVAGE fire clay, horizon as discovered.
-Soon a brick yard was established and the product rude, according to the records, was equal to the best Stourbridge (England) bricks.
+In 1839 on Big Savage Mountain, an excellent bed of fire clay, later to be known as the famous MOUNT SAVAGE fire clay was discovered.
+Soon a brick yard was established and the product crude, according to the records, was equal to the best Stourbridge (England) bricks.
 Before long they began to sell fire brick to manufacturing establishments who were in need of this product and the fame of the product soon spread.
 It may be truly said that this was the first fire brick plant in United States, vest of the Allegany mountains.
-This plant then was the forerunner of the vest fire brick industry that has grown up since, in' Pennsylvania, West Virginia, Kentucky, Ohio, and other western states.
+This plant then was the forerunner of the vest fire brick industry that has grown up since, in Pennsylvania, West Virginia, Kentucky, Ohio, and other western states.

 In 1864 the Union Mining Company was incorporated in Allegany county taking over operations of the Mt Savage Fire Brick Works which started operations in 1841.

 According to the records, as early as 1847, the company owned 8000 acres of valuable clay and coal lands and employed 1100 men.
-Our daily production has increased during the years so that we now produce an excess of 100,000 nine inch equivalent per day.
+The daily production has increased during the years so that it now produce an excess of 100,000 nine inch equivalent per day.

 For many years only hand made brick of first and second quality were produced.
 Mechanical contrivances were very few.
 The quality of the brick as good but the workmanship, of course, was poor when compared to the brick of today.